riteshbachhar/Fraud-detection-using-AI/README.md

 We propose to construct a transaction graph where each account represents a node and each transaction forms a directed edge between accounts.
 Node features capture aggregate account characteristics, including transaction statistics, network metrics, behavioral patterns, and temporal statistics.
 Edge features encode transaction-specific attributes such as amount, inter-arrival time, geographic properties, and payment type.

 We propose to investigate two primary GNN architectures: **(1) GraphSAGE**, which enables scalable neighborhood sampling and aggregation for efficient learning on large graphs, and **(2) Graph Attention Networks~(GAT)**, which learn adaptive attention weights over neighbors to identify the most relevant connections for risk assessment and provide interpretability for regulatory compliance.

+<h4 id="GNN-Architecture">Architecture</h4>

+- GRUCell: The GRUCell layer updates node hidden states by integrating current node features with previous temporal information, capturing sequential dependencies in transaction data.
+- GATConv (GNN1): The first GATConv layer aggregates neighbor information using attention mechanisms, refining node representations based on relevant sender-receiver relationships.
+- GATConv (GNN1): The second GATConv layer further enhances node features through additional message passing, deepening the model's ability to detect complex laundering patterns.
+- Linear (lin): The linear layer combines concatenated sender, receiver, and edge features to produce a single logit for binary edge classification, determining the likelihood of laundering.

+<h4 id="GNN-Preprocess">Preprocess</h4>

+- We aggregate the dataset into seven-day intervals to capture temporal network dynamics and structural patterns, reducing computational overhead during graph-based processing.
+For each interval, we compute account-level statistics, including transaction frequency, fan-in/fan-out degrees, and median transaction amounts.
+Transaction amounts are log-transformed to mitigate skewness and enhance the applicability of deep learning models for detecting complex laundering typologies.
+- Edges are constructed based on sender-receiver pairs, incorporating edge attributes like log-transformed amounts, currency mismatch indicators, cross-border flags, and day of week to enrich the relational context.

+<h4 id="GNN-Result">Result</h4>

 ---

 <h3 id="References">References</h3>